Self-Assessment Tool for Official Languages Best Practices

 The objectives of this self-assessment tool are the following:

 Note: This self-assessment tool covers the most common best practices which may be adopted to promote the use of both official languages without necessarily reflecting all the legal nuances of the federal public service's policy tools on bilingualism.
-If you do not work in a designated bilingual region for language-of-work purposes or if you are not in a bilingual position, some sections of the present document will not apply to you.
+If you do not work in a bilingual region for language-of-work purposes or if you are not in a bilingual position, some sections of the tool will not apply to you.

 0 - Never 1 - Sometimes 2 - Often 3 - Always